julianeon/julianeon/glitch_guide.md

 ## memory game

-In this game, you can click on squares to uncover names briefly, as in the card game of memory.
+In this app, you can click on squares to uncover names briefly, as in the card game of memory.

 When you click the same name on different squares consecutively, the word pair stays uncovered.